NSSAC/escape-abm/docs/howto-setup-jupyterlab-locally.rst

 ------------

-If your Jupyter kernel keeps crashing on a Apple Mac it maybe due to incompatibility with `polars'.
+If your Jupyter kernel keeps crashing on a Apple Mac it maybe due to incompatibility with `polars`.
 You can try using the long term release version of polars.

 .. code::